kellentow/scpmapper/readme.md

 You pretty much need a separate monitor for this to work, or a transparent terminal that you can overlay the game.

 Currently supported on Windows and Linux!
+Mac is iffy because neither me nor the og dev owns a mac so we can't test it, if you have a mac please test it

 Make no remarks about the architecture/general programming, it's not clean, particularly extensible (I don't think NW will make new maps anytime soon though) or efficient but it works.
 Rust is fast and the task it is doing is minimal.
 Though if you still feel very strongly about it, do please refactor my code :D